 Philipp Khabo Koepsell

 Philipp is a Berlin-based poet, playwright, novelist, musician, and performance artist.
 Crossing traditional lines of medium and genre, he works to promote a future-oriented, proactive vision of Afro-European culture.
 His work deals with the themes of Black identities, Afrofuturism, colonialism, and empowerment.

 Kristin is an Associate Professor of German Studies and Affiliated Faculty in Black Studies at the University of Missouri, USA.
-Her research and teaching interests include colonialism and postcolonialism in Central Europe and the history of the Black diaspora in Germany and Austria.
+She is the author of Germany’s Wild East, and her research and teaching interests include colonialism and postcolonialism in Central Europe and the history of the Black diaspora in Germany and Austria.

-We would also like to give special thanks to Rudolf Amman and Julia Alcamo, who have been indispensable to the production of this website, and to the University of Southern Missisippi, the University of Michigan’s library staff–especially Justin Joque and Mara Blake–and the UCL Centre for the Advancement of Learning and Teaching for generous financial support at various stages of our work.
+We would also like to give special thanks to Rudolf Amman for help setting up the website and to the University of Michigan’s library staff–especially Justin Joque and Mara Blake.
+We also thank the University of Southern Missisippi, the UCL Arena Centre, UCL Global Engagement, the UCL Faculty of Arts & Humanities, and the UCL School of European Languages, Culture & Society for generous financial support at various stages of our work.

-Impressum: Blackcentraleurope.com may be used for educational or private use without restriction.
-While much of the material on this site is in the public domain, some of it has been shared with us by copyright holders on the condition that it not be published in any form without their express permission.
-Although we have tried to contact all copyright holders, in some cases it has not been possible to identify or contact them.
+Impressum: All editorial and informational content on Black Central Europe is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+You are free to use all of the material on our site for educational or private use without restriction.
+Most of the historical sources on this site are in the public domain, but some have been shared with us by copyright holders on the condition that they may not be republished without their express permission: these have been marked with the copyright symbol ©.
+We have tried to contact all copyright holders, but in some cases it has not been possible to identify or contact them.
 If you have any questions about rights or use of the material on the site, please contact us at [email protected].